MCP Servers¶

 volumes = ["data/mcp-cache/slack-acme:/root/.cache/slack-mcp-server"]

-Relative host paths are resolved from the project root.
-The host directory is created automatically if it doesn't exist.
+Relative host paths resolve from the project root.
+The host directory is created if it doesn't exist.

 Per-workspace kwargs¶

 Per-workspace MCP config ([workspaces.X.mcp.Y]) is arbitrary key-value pairs.
-For Docker MCPs, each becomes --key value appended to the container's args.
-Pynchy never interprets these — the MCP server itself enforces them (e.g., Playwright's --allowed-origins).
+For Docker MCPs, each one becomes --key value appended to the container's args.
+Pynchy never interprets them — the MCP server itself enforces them (e.g., Playwright's --allowed-origins).

 Server-specific guides¶